GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards.md

 If the outstanding loan balance is not applicable, enter "N/A".
 For example, some loans made to students of a college or university where the college or university doesn't make the loans would be considered N/A.

 If the award isn't a loan or loan guarantee (column L is “N”), leave this field blank.
+For more information on loan and loan guarantees, refer to [2 CFR 200.502(b)](https://www.ecfr.gov/current/title-2/part-200/section-200.502#p-200.502(b)).

 ### Column N: Direct Award